Also known as post angina sepsis, it is an infectious syndrome.

-Most of the time Lemierre’s syndrome is due to a complication of a bacterial throat infection, but it has also been reported to be due to infections that affect other areas of the head and neck, such as the ears, salivary glands , sinuses and teeth.
+Most of the time, Lemierre’s syndrome is due to a complication of a bacterial throat infection.
+Still, it has also been reported to be due to conditions that affect other areas of the head and neck, such as the ears, salivary glands, sinuses, and teeth.

 The most common culprit for Lemierre’s syndrome is Fusobacterium necrophorum.
-This is the main pathogen and is a pleomorphic, anaerobic gram-negative rod.
+This is the primary pathogen and is a pleomorphic, anaerobic gram-negative rod.

-This bacteria is normally present in healthy people in various parts of the body (including the throat, digestive tract, and female genitalia).
+This bacteria is usually present in healthy people in various body parts (including the throat, digestive tract, and female genitalia).

-Bacteria can cause invasive disease by releasing toxins into surrounding tissue.
+Bacteria can cause invasive disease by releasing toxins into the surrounding tissue.

-Bacteria other than F. necrophorum that have been reported in case studies include Streptococcus species, Bacteroides species, Staphylococcus aureus, and Klebsiella pneumoniae.
+Bacteria other than F. necrophorum that have been reported in case studies include Streptococcus species, Bacteroides species, Staphylococcus aureus, and Klebsiella pneumonia.